Andrew Toole

-Andrew Toole (born September 11, 1980) is an American basketball head coach from Staten Island, New York.
-He has served as the head coach at Robert Morris University since May 11, 2010 and is currently the 6th youngest head coach in Division I basketball.
+Andrew Toole (born September 11, 1980) is an American college basketball head coach for Robert Morris University.
+He has held that position since 2010 and is currently the 6th youngest head coach in Division I basketball.
 Toole had served as an assistant coach at Lafayette College and Robert Morris prior to accepting his first head coaching position.
 As a player, Toole played at Elon University before transferring to the University of Pennsylvania.

 Playing career

 Raised in Red Bank, New Jersey, Toole played high school basketball at Christian Brothers Academy, graduating in 1998.

 While at Penn, Toole helped guide the Quakers to consecutive NCAA tournament appearances in 2002 and 2003.
 He served as co-captain for the 2002-03 Quaker team that finished the regular season 22–6.
 Over his four-year career at Elon and Penn, he averaged 12.3 points per game, while also contributing 3.0 assists and rebounds per game.